 A red phone box, by the bridge across the brook to Ross Meadow.

-Field House, 59 High Street, almost hidden from the High Street up the drive beside the bridge across the brook.
+Field House, 59 High Street, hidden from the High Street up the drive beside the bridge across the brook.

 May and Margaret Valentine from Field House playing in the fields that are now Ross Meadow in the early 1900s.